5 Days In Turkey Itinerary – Istanbul & Beyond

 What are the best accommodation options for a 5-day trip in Turkey?

-For a comfortable stay, consider staying in well-located hotels or boutique accommodations that offer easy access to major attractions in each destination.
+For a comfortable stay, consider staying in well-located areas like boutique hotels that offer easy access to major attractions in each destination.

 Is it necessary to book guided tours for each destination?